Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Assumptions and Notations

 where $\Gamma$ is the gamma function and $\cK_\nu$ the modified Bessel function of the second kind.
 Realizations of the GRFs are computed with SPDE sampling~\cite{lindgren2011explicit}, particularly with the method introduced in~\cite{kutri2024dirichlet}.
 Throughout the experiments, we set the parameters $\sigma^2 = 1.5$, $\nu = 1$ and $\lambda_\kappa = 0.1$.
 For two independent realizations $\by_\ell^{(m)}$ of the GRF with different mesh diameters, we refer to the four plots on the left of \Cref{fig:log-normal-fields-and-control}.
 The plots on the right show the computed control $\bz^{(k)}_\ell$ after $k=10$ and $k=100$ iterations of~\eqref{eq:bsgd-iteration}.

-We solve all PDE systems (needed for the Dirichlet-Neumann averaging of~\cite{kutri2024dirichlet} as well as the state and adjoint equations) with standard Lagrange linear FE, multigrid preconditioning and CG methods.
+We solve all PDE systems (needed for the Dirichlet-Neumann averaging of~\cite{kutri2024dirichlet} as well as the state and adjoint equations) with standard Lagrange linear FE, geometric V-cycle Jacobi multigrid preconditioning and CG methods.
 We note that a large selection of other solvers and FE spaces, as explored in~\cite{baumgarten2023fully}, are available and applicable in the used software~\cite{baumgarten2021parallel} and within the proposed algorithms.

 We remark that most numerical experiments are performed on a single node on the HoreKa supercomputer utilizing $64$ CPUs.
-In \Cref{subsec:bmlsgd-experiments}, we present scaling experiments of moderate size up to sixteen nodes with a total of $1024$ CPUs.
-Though the presented numerical results are for two-dimensional domains $\cD$, the method is designed with three-dimensional domains in mind (cf.~outlook of~\Cref{fig:3d-outlook}).
-First numerical results for this were already achieved, however, omitted as this also requires an indepth discussion of the HPC techniques and challenges which is, such as the PDE system, not the main focus of this paper.
+In \Cref{subsec:bmlsgd-experiments}, we present scaling experiments of moderate size up to $16$ nodes with a total of $1024$ CPUs.
+Though the presented numerical results are for two-dimensional domains $\cD$, the method is designed with three-dimensional domains in mind.
+First numerical results for this were already achieved, however, omitted as this also requires an in-depth discussion of the HPC techniques and the memory layout which is, as well as the PDE system, not the main focus of this paper.